Petiole-Pro/toolbox/basil-toolbox.md

 **Ground Cover** will calculate the leaf area from the top above your plant to show you the amount of ground covered by the Basil plant.

 Are you ready to grow your plants making data-driven decisions?
-Then leave your email and you’ll be able to get your Basil Toolbox as soon as it will be available in Petiole Pro.
+Then [leave us](mailto:support@petioleapp.com)  your email and you’ll be able to get your Basil Toolbox as soon as it will be available in Petiole Pro.

 ![alt text](https://github.com/Petiole-Pro/toolbox/blob/eb0d4fc0f6efbd723a7895f1c02f20776cdb9648/basil-pot-computer-vision.jpg)